 Stepwise linear regression was used to characterize the response of 5yr RVG for individual trees to measures of overstory and understory density, light, crown crowding from neighboring trees and shrubs, percent shrub cover around the tree, and understory tree height.
 Crown crowding, measured by crown overlap, was also classified into high and low categories and used as an indicator variable in regression models.
 Analysis of co-variance (ANCOVA) was used to test for differences among slopes and intercepts.
-Various thresholds that defined high and low crown overlap were iteratively tested to determine which would create the greatest difference in slopes and intercepts and highest R2 values for the overall model.
+Various thresholds that defined high and low crown overlap were iteratively tested to determine which would create the greatest difference in slopes and intercepts and highest R values for the overall model.
 Analysis was done for both the phase I stand inventory and phase II intensive analysis datasets.
-For the stand inventory dataset, only dominant and co-dominant understory trees were used as these were considered the future "crop" trees and for comparison with other studies where dominant trees where selected (Carter and Klinka 1992, Deisenhofer 2000, Drever and Lertzman 2001).
+For the stand inventory dataset, only dominant and co-dominant understory trees were used as these were considered the future "crop" trees.
 LC ratio and HD ratio were also tested individually in place of RVG as dependent variables.